Marie Curtis Park is in the southwest corner of Toroto. It sits on Lake Ontario and runs between the Lake and Lakeshore Boulevard.

-You can take the 501 Streetcar to the Long Branch loop.
-From there, it’s a short walk down Forty Second Street to the Tree Fest.
+You can take the 501 Bus (Temporarily in place of the 501 Streetcar) to the Long Branch loop.
+From there, it’s a short walk down Forty Second Street to Tree Fest.

 The #123 and #40 TTC buses also terminate at Long Branch loop, connecting via Kipling Station on Line 2 of the subway.